vldF/telegram-files/README.md

 ## 📍 Overview

-* Support for downloading files from telegram channels and groups.
+* Seamless file downloads from Telegram channels and groups
-* Support multiple telegram accounts for downloading files.
+* Support for multiple Telegram accounts to manage and download files simultaneously
-* Support suspending and resuming downloads, and auto transfer files to other destinations.
+* Pause and resume downloads anytime, with automatic file transfer to designated destinations
-* Preview of downloaded videos and pictures.
+* Instant preview of downloaded videos and images
-* Responsive design supports mobile access, PWAs, and offline access.
+* Fully responsive design with mobile-friendly access, Progressive Web App (PWA) support, and offline capabilities
+* Easily fetch files from Telegram shared links

 ---